Women's Health: Your Body Keeps Time

 A busy professional and frequent traveler: stretches of fragmented sleep and 3 AM wake-ups, not feeling her best and not knowing why.

 Late-night activity out; low lights and a protected wind-down in.
-And the relief of seeing many women's curves look just the same.
+And the relief of seeing so many other women's curves look just like hers.

 The curve looked exactly like it felt